jangler/oracles-randomizer/doc/technical.md

 ## graphics

-sprite entries in the table at 3f:63a3 (i think this is the same in jp and en/us?) are three bytes. the first two determine the index of the sprite, and the second byte is evens only; odds don't make a difference. the third determines palette, transformations, and other information. one nybble is devoted exclusively (?) to which palette the sprite uses, although only 8 exist.
+sprite entries in the table at 3f:6247/63a3 are three bytes. the first two determine the index of the sprite, and the second byte is evens only; odds don't make a difference. the third determines palette, transformations, and other information. one nybble is devoted exclusively (?) to which palette the sprite uses, although only 8 exist.

 ## text